 'Thanks to the mediation of the COC [Dutch association advocating the rights of LGBTs], since recently I have been working a few hours a week in this team as a volunteer.
-I am an LGBT peer support worker.
+I am an LGBT-peer support worker.
 My arrival was and is more than welcome, since it has turned out that in 10% of the recovery assessments clients' questions, interests and problems related to sexual identity.
 I have observed that since I have been here, the cultural and spiritual identity of clients has become a focal point and that clients are asked more explicitly about sexual side effects.'

-Yes, as a team we decided to attend the municipal Social Support System meeting once a month, in different combinations each time.
+'Yes, as a team we decided to attend the community-meeting for the city centre area once a month, in different combinations of team members each time.
+All local stakeholders attend these meetings to discuss potential clients and citizens in distress.
 This has turned out to be an important opportunity to exchange expertise with other organizations, to gain knowledge about the working procedures of other organizations, in other words to network ... and above all to continue to tell our network partners about our possibilities and our inclusion and exclusion criteria.
 This means that when we have difficult referrals we can now find each other much quicker and on a more personal basis.'